 - Encouragement for each child to explore and master a variety of skill sets, while making limits and boundaries explicit so children develop their own inner controls.

 - Practices that empower children to resolve differences with others in cooperative and constructive ways.

 Parents know more than anyone else about their own child, and are respected at Hanna Perkins as the child’s first and most influential advocates and supporters.
-Parents are integrated into their child’s school life through regular meetings with a child development specialist.
-That means more resources and expertise are focused on each child’s success.
+Parents are integrated into their child’s school life as members of a learning team that applies more resources and expertise to each child’s success than other traditional programs.

-All of this can help parents be more confident in the decisions they make – about school and every other aspect of their child’s life.
-In today’s world, many parents find that having someone to talk with about their child’s triumphs and struggles is a valuable resource.
-This holistic, family-based approach is one of the important factors that distinguishes us from other preschool programs, and allows classroom learning to have a true, long-lasting impact.
+This holistic, family-based approach is one of the important factors that distinguishes us from other programs, and allows classroom learning to have a true, long-lasting impact.

 The best way to experience our programs is by visiting.
 To schedule a tour, please click here to contact our Educational Director.